Zucchini Pasta Recipe (Easy)

 - Fusilli Pasta – Twisted shape holds onto the sauce and bits of veggies in every bite.

-- Zucchini → Use yellow squash or a mix for a pop of color.
-You’ll love my Oven Roasted Zucchini and Yellow Squash.
+- Zucchini Substitute: Yellow squash works just as well, or use a mix of both for extra color and variety.
+You’ll love my Oven Roasted Zucchini and Yellow Squash

-- Basil & Mint → If you don’t have both, stick with basil alone or try flat-leaf parsley for a mellow herb note.
+- Herb Swap: If you don’t have both basil and mint, basil alone works beautifully, or try flat-leaf parsley for a more subtle herbal note.

-#1: Shred the zucchini: Use a box grater for uniform pieces.
+- Shred the zucchini.
+Use a box grater for uniform pieces.

-#6: Add loads of freshly grated Parmigiano-Reggiano cheese (parmesan cheese)- off the heat- and stir to combine.
+- Add loads of freshly grated Parmigiano-Reggiano cheese (parmesan cheese), off the heat, and stir to combine.

 Recipe Tips